-Student Expectations In-Person Hybrid Virtual Primary K-4 Students will Students will The instructional day will be from 9:00 am-3:00 follow the class follow the class pm schedule schedule This will include: 4 hours of direct online instruction 8:30-3:00 8:30-3:00 SEL activities, Reading, Math, Science/Social Studies, special area classes.
+Student Expectations In-Person Hybrid Virtual Primary K-4 Students will follow the class schedule The instructional day will be from 8:50 am-3:00 pm This will include: 2-3 hours of direct online instruction 8:50-3:00 SEL activities, Reading, Math, Science/Social Studies, special area classes.
 These may be whole or small group meetings.
-RtI and Special Education services will be included as necessary.
-Secondary 5-12 7:30-2:35 7:30-2:35 The instructional day will be from 8:00 am - 2:30 pm and will follow the schedule for in- person instruction.
+Rtl and Special Education services will be included, as necessary.
+Middle School 5-8 7:30-2:35 The instructional day will be from 8:00 am - 2:30 pm and will follow the schedule for in-person instruction.
+[SEL activities will be embedded in the day] High School 9-12 7:30-2:35 7:30-2:35 The instructional day will be from 8:00 am - 2:30 pm and will follow the schedule for in-person instruction.
 [SEL activities will be embedded in the day]